Andrew-M-C/go.jsonvalue/docs/en/08_caseless.md

 The second `Println` outputs the value.

-When getting sub values with `Caseless`, jsonvalue will hit the strictly equaled key.
-If not found, other keys will be searched until one found.
-Therefore, the key `name` and `NAME` may be together in the same jsonvalue object.
+When getting sub-values with `Caseless`, jsonvalue will first try to match the key exactly.
+If not found, other keys will be searched until one is found.
+Therefore, the keys `name` and `NAME` may coexist in the same jsonvalue object.

-**IMPORTANT:** Please be advised of following knowledge of `Caseless()` method:
+**IMPORTANT:** Please be aware of the following characteristics of the `Caseless()` method:

-- `Caseless` may change the inside structure of `*jsonvalue.V`.
-As `jsonvalue` is goroutine-unsafe, please add a write-lock when using `Caseless` for multi-goroutine operating.
+- `Caseless` may change the internal structure of `*jsonvalue.V`.
+Since `jsonvalue` is not goroutine-safe, please add a write-lock when using `Caseless` in multi-goroutine operations.
-- `Caseless` takes additional CPU time, if not necessary, please do not use it.
+- `Caseless` takes additional CPU time.
+If not necessary, please do not use it.
-- `Equal` method is NOT supported after `Caseless`.
-Because it is quite difficult to define "equal" when comparing two caseless values.
-Therefore I gave up supporting `Equal` for `Caseless`.
+- The `Equal` method is NOT supported after `Caseless`.
+Because it is quite difficult to define "equal" when comparing two caseless values, I decided not to support `Equal` for `Caseless`.